 Not that long time ago (sadly somewhere still valid) when you were born into some society, you had to stay in that social class for your whole life.
 You had almost no chance to live another life.
 That’s sad, and I want everyone to have an opportunity to do what they want.
 But I strongly disagree with creating those opportunities artificially.
 Any law or movement enforcing hiring to fulfill charts is a terrible idea.
 Maybe the company can be well balanced on paper, but the problem is still there, just a different one.

 By the way, many women are sad because there are no gentlemen around.
 Well, no wonders if just an act of gentlemanhood is offensive to extreme feminists.
 Those extremists are hurting others.
 Sometimes even themselves.
 Unfortunately, they don’t realize their action is actually more like revenge.
 Sure, be feminist, I’m feminist too, but be aware of absurdness.
-It wouldn’t do any good.
+It doesn’t do any good.

 Any extreme reaction is dangerous and, in some cases, can be even more harmful.
 Don’t exchange one extreme for another.